Edison611/YT-Video-Downloader/README.md

 ```bash
 docker run -p 8765:8765 -v {local-path}:/downloads yt_download
 ```
-Note: With Docker Desktop, set the port to 8765 and mount the local directory when running
+Note: With Docker Desktop, set the port to 8765 and mount the local directory when running, mapped to the /downloads in the container

 ### 2. Load the Chrome extension